We've been working to produce "the Nemesis Class" Patterdale Terrier (a term coined by a happy customer.)

 Below are the two dogs Ron sent us, (Pebbles on the left and BamBam on the right.)

 They are shown at the age of 14 months delivering justice to a fairly large ‘possum discovered in the neighbors hen house one hot summer night.
-When these pups arrived on the scene it only took moments to find the beast and drag it outside where they proceeded to inflict "a righteous act of retribution" and get their local reputation started.
+When these pups arrived on the scene it only took moments to find the beast and drag it outside where they began inflicting "a righteous act of retribution" and get their local reputation started.
 The owner of the chickens took considerable satisfaction in witnessing this scene.